 The dominance of a coin resembles the market cap share of the whole crypto market.
 Especially for Bitcoin, they think that a rise in Bitcoin dominance is caused by a fear of (and thus a reduction of) too speculative alt-coin investments since Bitcoin is becoming more and more the safe haven of crypto.
 On the other side, when Bitcoin dominance shrinks, people are getting more greedy by investing in more risky alt-coins, dreaming of their chance in the next big bull run.
 Anyhow, analyzing the dominance for a coin other than Bitcoin, you could argue the other way round, since more interest in an alt-coin may conclude a bullish/greedy behavior for that specific coin.

 They pull Google Trends data for various Bitcoin-related search queries and crunch those numbers, especially the change of search volumes as well as recommended other currently popular searches.
 For example, if you check Google Trends for “Bitcoin”, you can’t get much information from the search volume.
-But currently, you can see that there is currently a +1,550% rise of the query „bitcoin price manipulation“ in the box of related search queries (as of 05/29/2018).
-This is clearly a sign of fear in the market, and Alternative.me uses that for their index.
+But currently, you can see that there is not a rise of the query “bitcoin price manipulation” in the box of related search queries (as of 10/29/2018).
+This is clearly a sign of greed in the market, and Alternative.me uses that for their index.

 The popular quote “be fearful when others are greedy and greedy when others are fearful.” was the advice given by the Oracle of Omaha himself, Warren Buffet.
 He takes his own advice more often than not, and profits substantially on a regular basis.